npm/ini/README.md

   `=` character.
 By default, whitespace is omitted, to be friendly to some persnickety old parsers that don't tolerate it well.
 But some find that it's more human-readable and pretty with the whitespace.
+* `ìsArray` Boolean to specify how arrays should be handled.
+By default an array value will be suffixed with `[]`.
+If isArray is set to false multiple occurances of the same key will be written underneath each other in the file e.g. the way the _DNS_ setting is handled in [systemd networkd files](https://wiki.archlinux.org/index.php/Systemd-networkd).

 For backwards compatibility reasons, if a `string` options is passed in, then it is assumed to be the `section` value.